dsprogis/mask_valve/README.md

 ## Solution:
-![cpmmercially available next to printed](/images/assembled2.jpg) The commercially available solution (left) has a valve that blocks air on inhalation so that air is forced through the filter.
+![cpmmercially available next to printed](/images/assembled2.jpg) The commercially available solution (shown on the left) has a valve that blocks air on inhalation so that air is forced through the filter.
 However, it allows air on exhalation to exit easily.
 This prevents blowback of moist air against the cheeks (which fogs glasses) and it reduces the build up of moisture in the mask.

-This project contains print files for the two 3D printed parts shown on the right.
+This project contains print files for the two 3D printed parts (shown on the right).
 They can be assembled and affixed to a coffee filter, along with a small circular piece of 3mil plastic bag, as shown on the right.

 ## Assembly
 ![step 1](/images/image1-2.jpg)